helmutfest/helmutfest.github.io/_pages/about.md

 ## call for participation

 The SG PL summit is **open to participants at all levels across academia and industry** and attendance is **free-of-charge**.

-Registration is required: (signuplink TBA)
+**Please sign up at the following link by November 4, 2025:** [Participation Signup](https://docs.google.com/forms/d/e/1FAIpQLSdEKF2PJXh5DUFCeOzl5OKl1_rwTO1sJjiNfMFdxpxHHP8Svw/viewform)

 ### call for presentations

-We solicit **presentations on programming languages research and related topics** including, but not limited to, verification, proof theory, program synthesis, etc.
+We welcome **presentations on PL research and related topics** including, but not limited to, verification, proof theory, and program synthesis.
+Presentations can be about either published work, ongoing work, use cases, or even new ideas seeking collaborators at the summit.
+Students are particularly encouraged to present!
-We also welcome proposals to hold **small-scale hands-on tutorials** or similar events at the summit.

-We hope that you will share your exciting PL-related research, use cases, or even new ideas seeking collaborators at the summit.
-**Students are particularly encouraged to present and solicit feedback on your research from the wider research community.**

-(form to propose talk TBA)
+**Please sign up here by November 4, 2025:** [Presentation Signup](https://docs.google.com/forms/d/e/1FAIpQLScdYRzFdexquF4bYwERDU7LlBSK5LH2wbluYMY8OCI3Dr170w/viewform)

+Please also sign up for participation using the link above.

-We hope to accommodate all proposed talks, potentially with parallel tracks.
-All talks will be held in-person and each talk will be allocated approximately 20-30 minute slots.
+We hope to accommodate all proposed talks.
+All talks will be held in-person, the allocated time to each talk will depend on the number of registrations.

 ## schedule